bioinformaticsdotca/EPI_2023/module3.md

   - The command can be broken down into the following : `Common with LP | Common with Basal | Common with Luminal`

 ### Step1E: Using Bedtools to compare binary conditions/models
+- We'll explore how to use bedtools to compare binary conditions and possible interpretations

 **Code:**
 ```
 ###Shell###